shufflingB/swiftui-macos-windowManagment/README.md

 # macOS swiftuiWindowFun Readme

-As of 2022/03 - SwiftUI's macOS built in Window management via WindowGroup and Scene's is very limited.
+As of 2022/03 - SwiftUI's macOS built in Window management via the `WindowGroups` and `Scenes` mechanism is very limited.
 Many basic window operations on macOS are not available and require dropping to AppKit to achieve.

 This application demonstrates how this can be achieved.